mateusbehrend/Cheapest_Flights_Webscraper/README.md

-Based on any given set of dates and departure/arrival locations, the script automates the process of scraping the cheapest flights from Expedia.
-It then sends an email with a Pandas DataFrame containing the results.
+Given any set of dates and departure/arrival locations, the script automates scraping the cheapest flights from Expedia.
+It then emails a Pandas DataFrame with the results.